Is McCormick Hot Taco Seasoning any good?

 Yes!
 This spice blend offers an exceptionally affordable way to add instant flavor to quick dishes.
 That said, it does so with no small amount of salt – do keep an eye on the sodium.

 Despite the fact I am a huge spice and herb obsessive (seriously you should see my overflowing spice cupboard) there are times I just want to reach for something simple and quick.
-Nothing comes close to beating a quality, fresh spice, and I use The Spice House in Chicago routinely when I’m making something specific.
+Nothing comes close to beating a quality, fresh spice, and I use The Spice House (affiliate link, we get a referral fee on purchases) in Chicago routinely when I’m making something specific.
 You should check them out.

 All that said, for those times when I simply want a blended hit of flavor quickly, lets say for a lunch dish when time is short – this spice blend from McCormick often fills a need for me.
 It’s cheap and balanced perfectly for tacos (duh!) or similar.